-Nicole Prause, a Kinsey grad, in a tweet about this upcoming study, falsely claimed that its 9 researchers (including top researchers in the addiction neuroscience field) were members of "anti-porn groups," and that their new study was "bad science."
+Nicole Prause, a Kinsey grad, in a tweet about this study posted for commentary (since published in Neuropsychopharmacology), falsely claimed that its 9 researchers (including top researchers in the addiction neuroscience field) were members of "anti-porn groups," and that their new study was "bad science."
 Prause's tweet (pictured here) appeared on the same page as the study (Can pornography be addictive?
 An fMRI study of men seeking treatment for problematic pornography use), but was later deleted.

 As usual her claims are preposterous.
-First, it's an excellent study, and it will soon be formally published despite all the incomprehensible resistance.
+First, it's an excellent study, now formally published despite all the incomprehensible resistance.
 Second, its authors received first prize for this very research at the European Society for Sexual Medicine conference in 2016.
 Third, the authors have no affiliation with Prause's imaginary "anti-porn groups" (which Prause never names).

 For example, the lead author is Dr. Mateusz Gola, who is visiting scholar at UC San Diego, and has 39 publications to his name.
 Another author is Marc Potenza MD, PhD, of Yale University, who is considered by many to be one of the world's preeminent addiction researchers (way out of Prause's league).
 A PubMed search returns over 350 studies by Dr. Potenza.

-As Matuesz Gola explained to "PornHelps" in the comments section, BioRxiv (where his study appeared pre-publication) exists for pre-publication papers, and functions to elicit feedback from researchers in order to improve papers.
+As Matuesz Gola explained to "PornHelps" in the comments section, BioRxiv (where Prause found it) exists for pre-publication papers, and functions to elicit feedback from researchers in order to improve papers.
 It should be noted that "PornHelps's" comments and Prause's tweet appeared at the same time.
 Coincidence?